 In a career spanning four decades drummer Jeff Williams' musical associates have included Stan Getz, Lee Konitz, Dave Liebman and Lookout Farm, Joe Lovano, Paul Bley, Bill McHenry, Ethan Iverson, Tony Malaby, and many more.
 During the 1990's Jeff performed with his own quintet and released two CDs of original compositions: Coalescence (SteepleChase) and Jazzblues (Cathexis).
 Since 2007 he has been based both in New York and London.
 In the UK Jeff has performed with Kenny Wheeler, Norma Winstone, and has toured with McHenry, Konitz, the Phil Robson/Dave Liebman Quartet, and Martin Speake's Change of Heart (with Bobo Stenson).
 Jeff has also collaborated with The Hans Koller Quartet, Sextet and Big Band, Mike Gibbs Big Band, Nikki Iles, Kit Downes, Mike Fletcher, Olie Brice, Alex Bonney, Alex Merritt, Barry Green and more.

-Jeff's UK Quintet includes Finn Peters-alto saxophone and flute, Josh Arcoleo-tenor saxophone, Phil Robson-guitar and Sam Lasserson-bass.
-They performed at the Festival Amazonas Jazz in Manaus, Brazil in July 2013 and have appeared at the London Jazz Festival for the last four years.
+Jeff's UK Quintet with Finn Peters-alto saxophone and flute, Josh Arcoleo-tenor saxophone, Phil Robson-guitar and Sam Lasserson-bass performed at the Festival Amazonas Jazz in Manaus, Brazil in July 2013 and have appeared at the London Jazz Festival for the last four years.